 - B. Aggravating Circumstances [Standards for Attorney Sanctions for Professional Misconduct, standards 1.2(f) & 1.5].
-Facts supporting aggravating circumstances are required. - (1) Prior record of discipline - (a) State Bar Court case # of prior case - (b) Date prior discipline effective - (c) Rules of Professional Conduct/ State Bar Act violations: - (d) Degree of prior discipline - (e) If Respondent has two or more incidents of prior discipline, use space provided below. - (2) Dishonesty: Respondent's misconduct was intentional, surrounded by, or followed by bad faith, dishonesty, concealment, overreaching or other violations of the State Bar Act or Rules of Professional Conduct. - (3) Trust Violation: Trust funds or property were involved and Respondent refused or was unable to account to the client or person who was the object of the misconduct for improper conduct toward said funds or property. - (4) Harm: Respondent's misconduct harmed significantly a client, the public or the administration of justice. - (5) Indifference: Respondent demonstrated indifference toward rectification of or atonement for the consequences of his or her misconduct. - (6) Lack of Cooperation: Respondent displayed a lack of candor and cooperation to victims of his/her misconduct or to the State Bar during disciplinary investigation or proceedings.
+Facts supporting aggravating circumstances are required. - (1) \square Prior record of discipline - (a) State Bar Court case # of prior case 98-03159.
+See "Facts Supporting Aggravating Circumstances" in the attachment hereto at page 10. - (b) Date prior discipline effective February 2, 2001 - (c) Rules of Professional Conduct/ State Bar Act violations: Rules of Professional Conduct, rule 5-120(A).
+See "Facts Supporting Aggravating Circumstances" in the attachment hereto at page 10. - (d) Degree of prior discipline Private Reproval - (e) If Respondent has two or more incidents of prior discipline, use space provided below. - (2) Dishonesty: Respondent's misconduct was intentional, surrounded by, or followed by bad faith, dishonesty, concealment, overreaching or other violations of the State Bar Act or Rules of Professional Conduct. - (3) Trust Violation: Trust funds or property were involved and Respondent refused or was unable to account to the client or person who was the object of the misconduct for improper conduct toward said funds or property. - (4) Harm: Respondent's misconduct harmed significantly a client, the public or the administration of justice. - (5) Indifference: Respondent demonstrated indifference toward rectification of or atonement for the consequences of his or her misconduct.

-- (7) Multiple/Pattern of Misconduct: Respondent's current misconduct evidences multiple acts of wrongdoing or demonstrates a pattern of misconduct.
-See Attachment to Stipulation, page 10 - (8) Restitution: Respondent failed to make restitution. - (9) No aggravating circumstances are involved.
+- (6) Lack of Cooperation: Respondent displayed a lack of candor and cooperation to victims of his/her misconduct or to the State Bar during disciplinary investigation or proceedings. - (7) Multiple/Pattern of Misconduct: Respondent's current misconduct evidences multiple acts of wrongdoing or demonstrates a pattern of misconduct.
+See "Facts Supporting Aggravating Circumstances" in the attachment hereto at page 10. - (8) Restitution: Respondent failed to make restitution. - (9) No aggravating circumstances are involved.